p1ng-request/docs/templates/HubSpot/HubSpot_Get_all_contacts.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-**Description :** This notebook get all contacts from HubSpot.
-Data will be returned as dataframe with columns equal to properties.
+**Description:** This notebook allows you to retrieve all contacts from HubSpot.

 ## Input